 Now, the syntax and word choice of this ayah is a little odd and gets translated along various lines, but the sentiment is always the same: is conflict and complexity equal to simplicity?

 I love this ayah as a character study, as a nutshell example of fundamentalism.
 I grew up within the gravitational well of fundamentalism (of the Christian variety) and am very familiar with it.
 Being less in that community now, it’s always weird for me to hear “fundamentalists” or “fundamentalism” ballied about with the tone of a slur.
-“Fundamentalists” are actually very proud to identify as such.
+“Fundamentalists” are themselves very proud to identify as such.
 It’s not one of those titles that the opposition brands their enemies with and the enemies despise.
 It’s not even a slur that has been appropriated by the slurred with gleeful irony.
 Fundamentalists genuinely are pleased to describe themselves as such, and it’s part of a package of ideas in which they take great joy and comfort.
 In the interval of time between first reading this ayah and now arriving at it in my Quran project, my thoughts on fundamentalism have grown into their own bloated amount of content that I’m currently trying to wrestle into a contained, coherent post, but I’ll make a small statement of its essentials here:

 The human brain only has a finite amount of energy and memory, and when you think of it, it is far too small to comprehend most of the things it experiences in life.
 Everything in life can be questioned, and every answer we find is merely the starting point for the next level of questions.
 Probably in life you’ve experienced some amount of exhaustion after contemplating some really complex or difficult issue.
 That is because although we culturally categorize “thinking” as a non-strenuous leisurely activity, it takes a lot of energy and clogs up the capacity of our finite brain power in any given moment.
 Thinking too much about a thing detracts from your ability to think about other things –sometimes important survival matters even– and moreover subtracts from your ability to rest, be passive, and have a simple experience.
 And in the end, the flesh-machine limits of our body might make coming to an objective, unquestionable conclusion about any element of reality impossible.